Leveraged ETFs

 About Us

-Leveraged 2x Single Stock ETFs provide two times (2x) the daily performance of a specific stock.
-For instance, if the underlying stock rises by 1% in a day, the ETF is designed to rise by 2%; similarly, if the stock falls by 1%, the ETF will fall by 2%, before fees and expenses.
+Leveraged 2x Single Stock ETFs seek to provide two times (2x) the daily performance of a specific stock.
+For instance, if the underlying stock rises by 1% in a day, the ETF is designed to rise by 2%; similarly, if the stock falls by 1%, the ETF should fall by 2%, before fees and expenses.

 Experienced investors and market participants may use leveraged ETFs for a variety of strategies, including: